 Women make for a larger percentage of patellar tendinopathy than previous thought.

-A June 2022 paper (1) questions this: “Patellar tendinopathy is one of the most common musculoskeletal problems associated with sport.
+A June 2022 paper (13) writes: “Patellar tendinopathy is one of the most common musculoskeletal problems associated with sport.
 While commonly perceived as a predominantly male problem, recent epidemiological studies revealed that it also affects a large number of sport-active women . . .
 Women represent only a minority of patients studied for this topic (this paper) showed a gender blindness in sports medicine when investigating a common problem like patellar tendinopathy.”

 UCLA doctors present a case history